Rank 4 Premodular Categories: Rank 4 premodular categories

+\textbf{Case 2:} $\d=-1$.\ \\ A straightforward application of \eqref{PreVerlinde} and \eqref{STCubed and STInvCubed} in a computer algebra system is used to further reduces the solution space.
+Discarding any solutions where either $M$ or $N$ is 0 or $\mcC$ is symmetric leaves 7 possible families of solutions.
+One of these families contains a Pythagorean triple with 1 which forces $N<0$ and hence can be discarded.
+Two of the other families of solutions have $M$ and $N$ related by

 Since $\th\neq0$, this can be arranged into a monic integral degree 6 polynomial $\th$.
 Since $\th$ is a root of unity we can apply the inverse Euler phi function to find a possible list of values for $\th$.
-Direct calculation reveals that none of these roots of unity can satisfy this polynomial in a manner consistent with $M, N> 0$.\ \\ \ \\ The remaining four families can be reduced by resolving a labeling ambiguity to give
+Direct calculation reveals that none of these roots of unity can satisfy this polynomial in a manner consistent with $M, N> 0$.